-54540 Radar Cross Section and Infrared Ship Signature Reduction Methodology and Impact for Conceptual Design Studies NKF Engineering Assoc., Inc., 10/81, C
+54540 Radar Cross Section and Infrared Ship Signature Reduction Methodology and Impact for Conceptual Design Studies NKF Engineering Assoc., Inc., 1 0/81, C

 This report describes the results of an investigation of the application of signature reduction measures, infrared and radar cross section.
 The study was to produce parametric formula adjustments for use in the DD08 destroyer/cruiser design model.
-The ship types used in the studies are the Heavy Monchull (HM), a large independent operation capable cruiser, and a Low Detectability Ship (LDS) • an air-capable, independent operation destroyer incorporating radical signature reduction techniques.
+The ship types used in the studies are the Heavy Monohull (HM), a large independent operation capable cruiser, and a Low Detectability Ship (LDS) • an air-capable. independent operation destroyer incorporating radical signature reduction techniques.
 An assessment of future enemy radar and infrared detection devices, including current problems in detectability, in an effort to forecast means of reducing ship detection probability, is also disclosed.
-The results of this study are fully supported through figures, tabulated data and appendices.
+The results of this study are fully supported through figures. tabulated data and appendices.
 Recommendations for additional work in the ship signature area and conclusions are provided.

 54541 A Study to Develop and Explain Candidate Designs for the Battle Group Escort, Final Dec.
-Eng., 06/1 5182, C
+Eng., 06/15/82, C

-This report describes in brief, a concept level study of two variants for a Battle Group Escort (CGV).
-The purpose of the study was to generate two near-term, low first cost small carrier designs - a STOAL, Short Takeoff/Arrested Landing (Concept I, 910, 39,850 LT) and a CTOAL, Catapult Takeoff/Arrested Landing (Concept II, 720, 34,490 LT).
-Requirements include: cruiser variant with aircraft plus missile capability, ability to carry 10 to 12 CTOL aircraft, MFAR or SPY-ID radar, 3 to 4 VLS Missile banks, enhanced survivability, minimum detectability, minimum cost per aircraft based, determination of reprogramming of battle group assets necessary to provide CGV.
+This report describes in brief, a concept level study of two Variants for a Battle Group Escort (CGV).
+The purpose of the study was lo generate two near-term, low first cost small carrier designs • a STOAL, Short Takeoff/Arrested Landing and a CTOAL.
+Catapult Takeoff/Arrested Landing.
+Some of the requirements include: cruiser variant with aircraft plus missile capability, ability to carry multiple CTOL aircraft, radar, missile banks, enhanced survivability, minimum detectability, minimum cost per aircraft based, determination of reprogramming of battle group assets necessary to provide CGV.

-A study matrix is included for each concept which shows the effect on displacement of ten alternative designs.
+A study matrix is induded for each concept which shows the effect on displacement of ten alternative designs.
 Variables include diesels, gas turbine and steam turbine generators; diesel gas turbine and nuclear/gas turbine propulsion and variations of armor, arresting gear and catapult types.
 The resulting differences in displacement among the alternatives and the selected propulsion plants for both concepts is discussed.

-Additional considerations addressed in a cursory manner are: aircraft spotting, combat system suite, manning requirements, electric load, energy consumption (including trail shaft operation) and survivability, detectability (noise signature and radar cross section) and asset analyses.
+Additional considerations addressed in a cursory manner are: aircraft spotting, combat system suite, manning requirements. electric load, energy consumption (including trail shaft operation) and survivability. detectability (noise signature and radar cross section) and asset analyses.
 No references are given and no methodology is stated for carrying out the study.
 Concept conclusions are provided.

-54963 Computer Aided Design Lab - Information Executive Manager System Massachusetts Institution of Technology, 10/01/80, U
+54963 Computer Alded Design Lab • Information Executive Manager System Massachusetts Institution of Technology, 10/01/80, U